binipringle/torts/_texts/0-outline.md

 ### Inadequate Warning

-A plaintiff can bring a strict product liability claim on the basis that the warning was inadequate.
+A plaintiff can bring a strict products liability claim on the basis that the warning was inadequate.
 Courts use a reasonableness test, which asks if the warning reasonably informs a reader of the risks of the product and how to reduce them. *Look at language, placement, size of font, and clarity.*

 ---